 We are subject to various claims and legal proceedings that arise in the ordinary course of our business activities.
-Although the outcome of any legal proceedings cannot be predicted with certainty, as of September 30, 2023, our ultimate liability, if any, is not expected to have a material effect on our financial position or operations.
+Although the outcome of any legal proceedings cannot be predicted with certainty, as of September 30, 2024, our ultimate liability, if any, is not expected to have a material effect on our financial position or operations.

 On April 13, 2023, and on May 16, 2023, we and certain of our executive officers and directors were named as defendants in two substantially similar securities class action lawsuits, captioned Shnayder v.
 Allbirds, Inc., et al., Case No. 23-cv-01811-AMO and Delgado v.
 Allbirds, Inc., et al., Case No. 23-cv-02372-AMO, filed in the United States District Court for the Northern District of California.
 These lawsuits allege that we violated Sections 10(b) and 20(a) of the Securities and Exchange Act of 1934 and U.S. Securities and Exchange Commission Rule 10b-5, 17 C.F.R. § 240.10b-5, promulgated thereunder, and Sections 11 and 15 of the Securities Act of 1933 by making materially false and/or misleading statements about our business, operations and prospects.
 The plaintiffs seek damages in an unspecified amount.
 On July 25, 2023, the court entered an order consolidating the two cases, appointing lead plaintiffs, and approving lead plaintiffs' selection of lead counsel.
 On September 15, 2023, lead plaintiffs filed a consolidated amended complaint against the same group of defendants and asserting the same claims.
-We filed a motion to dismiss the consolidated complaint on November 3, 2023.
+We filed a motion to dismiss the consolidated complaint, which the court granted on May 10, 2024, but provided plaintiffs leave to amend the complaint.
+An amended complaint was filed on June 24, 2024 and we filed a motion to dismiss on September 5, 2024.
+Full briefing on the motion is scheduled to be completed in early December 2024.
 We intend to vigorously defend against this lawsuit.

 On October 3, 2023, we and certain of our executive officers and directors were named as defendants in a shareholder derivative suit, captioned Park v.
 Zwillinger, et al., Case No. 23-cv-01092-CFC, filed in the United States District Court for the District of Delaware.
 This lawsuit alleges violations of Section 14(a) of the Exchange Act, contribution under Section 21D of the Exchange Act, breach of fiduciary duties, and aiding and abetting based on allegations that are substantially similar to those asserted in the securities class action.
 On October 13, 2023, we and certain of our past and current executive officers and directors were named as defendants in a substantially similar shareholder derivative suit, captioned Junker v.
 Zwillinger, et al., Case No. 23-cv-01152-CFC, filed in the United States District Court for the District of Delaware.
 This lawsuit alleges breach of fiduciary duties, unjust enrichment, violations of Section 10(b) of the Exchange Act, contribution under Section 11(f) of the Securities Act and Section 21D of the Exchange Act, and waste of corporate assets based on allegations that are substantially similar to those asserted in the securities class action.
+These cases are currently stayed pending the outcome of the Shnayder and Delgado cases.
 We intend to vigorously defend against these lawsuits.

-17. Leases
+12. Leases